 Dr. Griffin's primary claims, the majority stated as questions, are organized as subject headings in his book.
-We reprint these below and will investigate them in turn:
+The author reprints these below, and we will investigate them in turn:

 - Why did the airplanes cause so much damage?

 - How did impact damage help induce collapse?

 - How did the fires help induce collapse?

-- Were the fires hot enough?
+- O Were the fires hot enough?

 - What actually caused the Towers to collapse?

-- o Tweaked computer models
+- Tweaked computer models

-- A thoroughly unscientific hypothesis
+- o A thoroughly unscientific hypothesis

 - What about controlled demolition?

 - Other hypotheses obviated by NIST's account?

-- Must controlled demolitions be bottom-up affairs?
+- o Must controlled demolitions be bottom-up affairs?

-- No evidence of explosions?
+- o No evidence of explosions?

 - No other evidence of controlled demolition?

 - What about WTC 7?

-- Prior recognition of WTC 7's special difficulty
+- o Prior recognition of WTC 7's special difficulty

 - o Challenges WTC 7 presents to NIST

-- The very appearance of this collapse
+- o The very appearance of this collapse

-- Two more unique features of this collapse
+- o Two more unique features of this collapse

-- What will NIST say about WTC 7?
+- o What will NIST say about WTC 7?

-We group these claims into three major sections.
+The claims are grouped into three major sections.
 The first treats claims regarding the aircraft impacts and the collapses of the World Trade Center Towers.
 The second section considers the case for and against "controlled demolition."
 The third is devoted to World Trade Center Building Seven.
-After examining Dr. Griffin's claims, we then turn to a discussion of Dr. Griffin's approach and the scientific method in general, other criticisms of the NIST Report, and close with a summary of findings.
+After examining Dr. Griffin's claims, we then turn to a discussion of Dr. Griffin's approach and the scientific method in general, other criticisms of the NIST Report, address responses and rebuttals to this whitepaper since its original release, and close with a summary of findings.